 Exclusion Description 1.
-Alternative Treatments 1.
+Alternative Treatments s 1.
 Acupuncture services, except when treatment is for detoxification 2.
 Alternative, holistic or naturopathic services and all procedures, laboratories and nutritional supplements associated with such treatments 3.
 Aromatherapy, treatment with crystals and alternative medicine 4.
-Any of the following types of programs: health resorts, spas, recreational programs, camps, outdoor skills programs, therapeutic or educational boarding schools, educational programs for children in residential care, self-help programs, life skills programs, relaxation or lifestyle programs, and wilderness programs (therapeutic outdoor programs) 5.
-Massage therapy 6.
-Myotherapy 2 .
+Any of the following types of programs: health resorts, spas, recreational programs, camps, outdoor skills programs, therapeutic or educational boarding schools, educational programs for children in residential care, self-help programs, life skills programs, relaxation or lifestyle programs, and wilderness programs (therapeutic outdoor programs) Please note: Covered Benefits received while a Member is participating in a program, such as a wilderness program, may be reimbursed if the Provider separately identifies and submits bills for Medically Necessary services that are Covered Benefits and all other terms of coverage under the Plan are met, including any applicable provider network and Member Cost Sharing requirements.
+5. Massage therapy 6.
+Myotherapy 2.
 Dental Services 1.
 Dental Care, except the specific dental services listed as Covered Benefits in this Benefit Handbook and your Schedule of Benefits 2.
 Temporomandibular Joint Dysfunction (TMD) care, except the specific medical treatments listed as Covered Benefits in this Benefit Handbook 3.
-Preventive Dental Care 3 .
-Durable Medical Equi pme nt and Prosthetic Devices 1.
+Preventive Dental Care 3.
+Durable Medical Equip ome nt and Prosthetic Devices 1.
 Any devices or special equipment needed for sports or occupational purposes 2.
 Any home adaptations, including, but not limited to home improvements and home adaptation equipment 3.
 Devices and procedures intended to reduce snoring including, but not limited to, laser-assisted uvulopalatoplasty, somnoplasty, and snore guards 4.
 Non-durable medical equipment, unless used as part of the treatment at a medical facility or as part of approved home health care services 5.
-Repair or replacement of durable medical equipment or prosthetic devices as a result of loss, negligence, willful damage, or theft 4 .
-Experimental, Unprov /en, or Investigational Services 1.
+Repair or replacement of durable medical equipment or prosthetic devices as a result of loss, negligence, willful damage, or theft 4.
+Experimental, Unprove en, 1.
 Any products or services, including, but not limited to, drugs, devices, treatments, procedures, and diagnostic tests that are Experimental, Unproven, or Investigational